Trading Glass

 • Slippage increases (especially with market orders)

-• Latency increases — fast reactions become unstable
+• Latency increases — fast reactions become unstable; co-located HFTs win the tape

 Your stop might not be honored at the level you set it.